jt-lanl/cov-voc/README.md

 find the most common sequences, and express them in terms of mutation strings.
 One can also list the geographical regions where those strains are most commonly seen, and one can request a few ISL numbers for each strain, so you can find examples in the GISAID database.
+By specifying a mutation pattern, you can restrict consideration to a mutation pattern, and thereby obtain counts for "variants of variants"

 ## USITES